-I have had more referrers thank me for these notes than nearly any of the other thing I have tried.
-We have a set of Thank You notes printed with our logo and tag line on it.
+I have had more referrers thank me for these notes than nearly any of the other things I have tried.
+We have a set of Thank You notes printed with our logo and tagline on it.
 We use these for the thank you notes.
-It is one of the biggest “bang for the buck” I have come across.
+It is one of the biggest “bangs for the buck” I have come across.

 With each new client, I ask if it would be OK for me to send a thank you note to the one who referred them to me.
 They usually are fine with that.
 I keep the note cards in my desk and try to complete the note on the same day the new client came in.
 If not, I put it on top of my desk so I see it in the morning and am reminded to write it when I come in.

 Everyone has to eat.
 Most people are willing to let you buy them lunch.
 Especially when you are new or a referral person is new to your community, try to schedule a time for lunch.
 And if you get lunch, there are a few tips to make it go well.

 Lunch for real people